darun-2006/High-Fidelity-UI-Design-/README.md

 # Aurora Mart — High-Fidelity Design

-A high-fidelity UI build of the Aurora Mart mobile shopping app, built as plain HTML/CSS.
+A high-fidelity UI build of the Aurora Mart mobile shopping app, converted as plain HTML/CSS from a figma design.
 This is the polished, presentation-ready version developed from the [low-fidelity wireframe](https://github.com/darun-2006/-Wireframing-Low-Fidelity-Design.git) of the same screen.